qbicsoftware/parent-poms/README.md

   - `git add .`
   - `git commit -m "Release version 1.2.0"`
   - `git push`

-Monitor the build on [Travis][travis] and make sure it all builds properly.

 Switch to the `development` branch (`git checkout development`) and _bump_ the snapshot version:

 | File                     | Before (snapshot version)                                                        | After (release version)                      |